CryptoManiac/Reinventing-the-Wheel/README.md

 public void Update(in ReadOnlySpan<byte> input);

 /// Write hash into provided span or array
-//  Note: This implies the Reinit() operation public void Digest(Span<byte> hash);
+//  Note: This implies the Reset() operation public void Digest(Span<byte> hash);

 /// This property returns size of the buffer